GandhiCloud/cp4a-install-v4/TA-PreReq-pv-install.md

 The prequisite for the Transformation Advisor is given below.

-This documentation is already available in the IBM Knowledge Center. https://www.ibm.com/support/knowledgecenter/SSCSJL_4.x/install-prerequisites-ta.html
+The detailed documentation is available in IBM Knowledge Center https://www.ibm.com/support/knowledgecenter/SSCSJL_4.x/install-prerequisites-ta.html

-## NFS Server

-## 1. Verify NFS Server setup.

-You would need NFS server for Transformation Advisor (ta).

-If you already have access to nfs server, please note down following two values.

-server ip = x.x.x.x <br/>
-path for ta volume = /nfsshare/ta <br/>

-*Skip steps below, of you already have nfs server setup*

 ### 1. Install NFS Server setup.